wntjd9805/navcim/README.md

 ## Run
 ### Execution path
-All code and scripts needed to run it are located in $HOME/navcim/Inference_pytorch
+All the code and scripts needed for execution are located in $HOME/navcim/Inference_pytorch

 ### Pre-search phase